dshanske/tempus-fugit/readme.md

 ### Why did you create this? ###

-I realized I was doing a lot of these little enhancements in other places, likeburied in my other plugins, where they were only tangentially related to what the plugin was for.
+I realized I was doing a lot of these little enhancements in other places, buried in my other plugins, where they were only tangentially related to what the plugin was for.
 So I split all of these time based enhancements into their own thing.

 ## Changelog ##

+### Version 1.0.5 ( 2021-07-24 ) ###
+* Adds week archives and week permalinks

 ### Version 1.0.4 ( 2021-04-04 ) ###
 * Add rewrite functions to activation hook to avoid load order issue